RadovanFindra/psp-manager/README.md

 send2trash - to remove temp files \
 tkinter - to make UI\
 subprocess - to launch scripts\
-os - to comunicate with PC's file system\
+os - to communicate with PC's file system\
 argparse - to add arguments to script\
-threading - to prevent program from freezing when coping
+threading - to prevent program from freezing when copying

-### Instalation of depencecies
+### Instalation of dependecies
 use this and replace "library-name" with name of library
 ```
 pip install library-name